peitalin/noir-zk-pathfinding/README.md

 `go run go-oracle/cmd/main.go`

-Then open a separate terminal in the same directly and run: `cd circuits-radius` and run `nargo test --oracle-resolver http://localhost:5555`
+Then open a separate terminal in the same directly and run: `cd circuits-astar` and run `nargo test --oracle-resolver http://localhost:5555`

 #### Forge Test

-run `nargo compile`, `nargo codegen-verifier` and `nargo prove --oracle-resolver http://localhost:5555` (go Oracle must be up).
+run `nargo compile`, `nargo codegen-verifier` and `nargo prove --oracle-resolver http://localhost:5555` (go oracle must be up).
 Then return to the root directory and run `forge test`.

 #### Frontend NoirJs client example